Skip to the content.

 The whole thing runs in Docker.
 No agents to install on every host (unless you want remote collectors).
 No cloud dependencies.
 Your data stays on your infrastructure.

-Hardware Requirements
+Requirements

 Deployment CPU RAM Disk